 It is easy to think of ways to use dice for math, but for literacy?
 There are still a lot of ways to use dice.
 I have seen “Roll A Sight Word” sheets in many classrooms.
 You can use my free BINGO template for this purpose, too.
 You can use the concept with any subject.
 It’s simple to assign each number a word or even a definition, for older kids.
 An example: a Kindergarten student is practicing simple sight words.
 The teacher has a simple worksheet with a “key”.

 - Roll a one: he

 - Roll a two: she

 - Roll a three: they

 - Roll a four: it

 - Roll a six: and

-Let’s think about the same activity for a fourth grade teacher.
+Let’s think about the same activity for a fourth-grade teacher.
 She can use it to work on social studies definitions and vocabulary.
-Fourth graders often study in class by copying definitions from the textbook or from the board, doing fill in the blank sheets, or multiple choice questions.
-Here is way to make it a bit more fun AND work on those hand muscles.
+Fourth graders often study in class by copying definitions from the textbook or from the board, doing fill-in-the-blank sheets, or multiple-choice questions.
+Here is a way to make it a bit more fun AND work on those hand muscles.

 - Roll a one: Definition of longitude